rubiconlaw/m-a/Checklist - Legal Due Diligence.md

 	5. Any other documents or agreements related to the sale or purchase of securities (e.g., investor rights agreements and voting agreements).

 ### Agreements
-	1. Any agreements or proposed transactions to which the company is a party that involve obligations of, or payments to, the company.
+- [ ] Any agreements or proposed transactions to which the company is a party that involve obligations of, or payments to, the company.
-	2. Contracts with suppliers, distributors, customers or manufacturers.
+- [ ] Contracts with suppliers, distributors, customers or manufacturers.
-	3. Property purchase, lease, or sublease agreements.
+	3. Property purchase, lease, or sublease agreements.					vv
 	4. Documents relating to indebtedness for money borrowed, guaranties, equipment leases or any similar liabilities incurred by the company.
 	5. Mortgages, liens, loans and encumbrances on the company’s property or assets.
 	6. Loans or advances made by the company.